sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 version 1.5.79:  2023-07-24

 * Fix: changed name for area-label to aria-label
-* Fix: in filters - refresh single filter if "all" selected and there are hidden items
+* Fix: in filters - refresh single filter if &quot;all&quot; selected and there are hidden items
 * Fix: changed protection against inifnite loop to 200
 * Fix: show child filters at start if there are selected items
 * Fix: date time attribute processor - if no date given - don't take current time